tinacms/tina.io/content/docs/reference/media/external/authentication.md

 })
 ```

-### Netlify
+### Option 2) Netlify Functions

-In case of Netlify, you can use Netlify Functions.
+If your site is hosted on Netlify, you can use "Netlify Functions" to host your media handler.

 First, you must set up redirects so that all requests to `/api/*` can be redirected to Netlify Functions.
 You can set up redirects at `netlify.toml`.